-The following text was the result of a discussion between a member of the Revolución Internacional/World Revolution and a member of the International Communist Current in Monterrey, Nuevo León, which was held in June 2013 in the face of the first threats of war between the US and North Korea.
+The following text was the result of a discussion between a member of the Red Antihistoria and a member of the International Communist Current in Monterrey, Nuevo León, which was held in June 2013 in the face of the first threats of war between the US and North Korea.
 In view of the renewal of these threats, we believe it pertinent to reproduce this short text.

 We believe that it is pertinent to share revolutionary interpretacion with the rest of the anti-statist proposals in order to clarify the revolutionary process.
 Today we need to make it clear that all states are oppressive, so any war born of a State is harmful to the working class.